CarolynFuller/github-games/README.md

 Play the game at `CarolynFuller.github.io/github-games`

 It is a free for all.
 Good luck!
 It is still confusing me.
+Make a change to push

 1. Press the space bar to start the game.
 2. Use the up arrow to change the shape as it falls.